-FY09/FY10/FY11: These years were economically challenging times in the State of Maine.
+FY11: As was the case with the prior two fiscal years, FY11 was an economically challenging time in the State of Maine.
 UM management continued to make tough budget decisions to control expenses and increase the University's financial health.
-Their success is evident in the steady increase in operating returns from FY09 through FY11.
+Their success is evident in the increase in operating returns from FY10 to FY11.